Glomus Tumors

 While glomus tumors predominate on the hands and fingers, these tumors can occur in a wide anatomic distribution, including sites not known to contain glomus cells, such as deep soft tissues, nerve, bone, and abdominal viscera.
 In fact, gastric glomus tumors account for approximately 2% of benign gastric tumors.
 [4] These tumors may arise from perivascular cells or pluripotent mesenchymal cells capable of differentiating into glomus cells.

-Note that most cases of GVM are sporadic; however, familial cases with autosomal dominant inheritance patterns have also been described.
-Such familial GVMs have been mapped to 1p21-22 and are thought to result from loss-of-function mutations in the cytoplasmic protein glomulin.
-[15, 16, 17, 18]
+Cases of GVM may be sporadic, but familial cases with autosomal dominant inheritance have also been described.
+The familial GVM trait has been mapped to 1p21-22 and is thought to result from loss-of-function mutations in the cytoplasmic protein glomulin.
+[6, 7, 8]

 Etiology